BCIT-SoCAS/ceons/README.md

 Copyright© 2019

-CEONS runnable JAR file with two sample networks can [be downloaded from here](http://bit.ly/BCIT_CEONS "Download CEONS").
+CEONS runnable JAR file (ceons.jar) with three sample networks can [be downloaded from here](http://bit.ly/BCIT_CEONS "Download CEONS").
+Please note that you need to have Java installed on your computer.

 # I.  Introduction